The application deadline is January 26, 2016; all applications must be submitted online by 11:59 pm EST.

 The internship positions will be entry-level, supporting the work of seasoned professionals.
 We encourage fellows to keep an open mind about the work they will be involved in at their internships.
 All placements will be related to the fellowship's theme of entrepreneurship and innovation, with a focus on deep cultural immersion and gaining new perspectives on how people think and work in another culture.

-Cultural Vistas works together with partner organizations in Argentina, Germany and Singapore to secure internship placements for the fellows.
+Cultural Vistas works together with partner organizations in Argentina, Germany and India to secure internship placements for the fellows.

 To the greatest extent possible, the working languages will be Spanish (Argentina) and German (Germany).
 In India, fellows will speak English.

 Cultural Vistas' in-country partner organizations will arrange housing for the duration of the fellows’ stay abroad.
 Depending on availability, accommodations could be either shared or independent, in residences such as student dormitories, apartments, or host families.
 Fellows should recognize that a certain degree of flexibility will be necessary to adjust to other customs and ways of life, as well as to adjust to the difference of living standards that exists between the United States and other countries.

 Driven by our commitment to provide more Americans with opportunities to gain meaningful international work experience, Cultural Vistas' Board of Directors has designated that funds be used to establish this multinational fellowship program.
 This support keeps the cost very low for participants, who are only responsibile to cover food and personal costs (laundry, leisure travel) while abroad.
 The fellowship covers program-related travel (airfare, in-country travel), accommodations, internship placement, emergency medical insurance, applicable visa expenses, and some group meals.